sweetcode-com/frank/README.md

 ## Troubleshooting

+The plugin has been tested with node v18.4.0
+Before anything else, make sure that you are running a current version of node `npm -v`

-Make sure to update node `npm update -g npm`
+With the following command you should be able update to the newest version `npm update -g npm`